Rocky Reef Interactions

 Nutrient enrichment

-How can the extra nutrients interact with rocky reefs?
+How can extra nutrient input interact with rocky reefs?

-• However, even when salmon farms are not located directly above or beside rocky reef habitats it is possible for some of the dissolved nutrients to be carried to them by water currents.
+• However, even when salmon farms are not located directly above or beside rocky reef habitats, it is possible for some of the dissolved nutrients to be transported to them by water currents.
 The effects of extra dissolved nutrients on rocky reef ecosystems depends on the amounts involved and the sensitivity of the rocky reef species present.
-Studies are showing that initial increases in nutrients can result in increased growth of opportunistic species (e.g. sea lettuce) and epiphytic species (species which grow on the surface of another marine plants).
-These species in the first instance are the environment’s mechanism to adjust to an increase in nutrients and can be good early warning indicators of change, but if their growth is prolonged or sustained they can change the dynamics of rocky reef ecosystems.
+Studies have shown that initial increases in nutrients can result in increased growth of opportunistic species (e.g. sea lettuce) and epiphytic species (species which grow on the surface of other marine plants).
+In the first instance, these species are the environment’s mechanism to adjust to an increase in nutrients and can be good early warning indicators of change, but if their growth is prolonged or sustained, they can change the dynamics of rocky reef ecosystems.

-• On reefs where nutrient levels are naturally low nutrient enrichment can enhance productivity.
-However, in some cases excess nutrient inputs may result in a reduction of reef productivity, and in some extreme cases this may contribute to functional changes in the rocky reef environment.
-This has not been observed in Tasmania as a result of salmon farming
+• On reefs where nutrient levels are naturally low, nutrient enrichment can enhance productivity.
+However in some cases, excess nutrient inputs may result in a reduction in reef productivity, and in extreme cases this may contribute to functional changes in the rocky reef environment.
+To date, such changes have not been observed in Tasmania as a result of salmon farming.

 Sedimentation